 An irretrievable commitment of a resource is one in which the resource or its use is lost for a period of time.
 An irreversible commitment of a resource is one in which the resource use is lost permanently or indefinitely.
-An irretrievable and irreversible loss of soil productivity and quality would be associated with the Lone Star Pit, development rock stockpiles, heap leach pad, and clay borrow pit because the soils would not be restored.
+An irretrievable and irreversible loss of soil productivity and quality would be associated with the Lone Star Pit and clay borrow pit because the soils would not be restored.